th3or14/opencv-with-ffmpeg-on-qt-for-android/README.md

 ## Running the sample application

 Open `sample/sample.pro` in Qt Creator.
 Change `ARCHITECTURE` to the corresponding architecture for your current build.
 Note that this project uses your previously registered environment variables `OPENCV_SRC_DIR` and `FFMPEG_SRC_DIR` in order to obtain libraries.
 Build and run.
 Device management is left on you.
 In case of success the application generates a sample video.

-## Known issues

-#### Text relocations warning

-This issue appears on x86 only. https://trac.ffmpeg.org/ticket/4928

-Passing `--disable-asm` to configure script in case of x86 build is used as a workaround.
-The drawback is performance hit.